PoliM/tcptap/README.md

 State
 =====

-Just started.
+Usable (see known issues).
-Can record the data and display it as string.
+Can record the data and display it as string, pseudo parsed xml or hex.
-Need still work on many details.
+Still needs work on many details.

 KNOWN ISSUES
 ============

-- content of window does not resize correctly
-- time stamp on connection
-- activity indicator on connection
+- better exception handling
+- bookmarks or "last monitors"